patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 When you want your raspberry project to be portable so that it is easy to connect to any wifi network, you want to try this.<br>
 When powered up, the rpi tries to connect and if it failes, it opens a hotspot with ip 192.168.4.1. <br>
-If you connect to that and browse to this address you'l get a form to fill up the wificrecdentials. <br>
+If you connect to that and browse to this address, you'l get a form to fill up the wificrecdentials. <br>
 When done, click submit and your raspberry is connected.
 Very simple and fast.

 The hotspot times out after 5 minutes and then the rpi will reboot.
 So in case of a grid failure it will always reconnect, even when your router comes up very slow.